-- Our Vendor Program has more than 160 active vendors that sell Street Roots in the Portland metropolitan area.
-More than 500 vendors sell the newspaper during the course of a year.
-Collectively, nearly 35,000 newspapers are sold each month.
+- Our Vendor Program has 170 active vendors that sell Street Roots in the Portland metropolitan area.
+700 vendors sell the newspaper during the course of a year.
+Collectively, nearly 40,000 newspapers are sold and circulated each month.

 - Our Newspaper delivers in-depth news and commentary on social and economic justice issues important to the entire community.
 Street Roots is a platform for people on the streets to have a voice in the political and social dialogue, bridging cultural and class divides with a greater understanding on social matters that affect us all.

-- Our Resource Guide is a 4'x 4', 104-page guide and is the most comprehensive, updated list of services for people experiencing homelessness and poverty in Multnomah and Washington counties.
-More than 160,000 guides are published annually by Street Roots and distributed to more than 400 organizations and and entities working with people experiencing homelessness and poverty in the Portland region.
+- Our Resource Guide is a 4'x 4', 104-page guide and is the most comprehensive, updated list of services for people experiencing homelessness and poverty in Multnomah, Washington and Clackamas counties.
+More than 205,000 guides are published annually by Street Roots and distributed to more than 550 organizations and and entities working with people experiencing homelessness and poverty in the Portland region.

 - Our Advocacy efforts are related to homelessness and housing in Portland and throughout the state of Oregon and around the United States.

 - January 2, 2015: Street Roots goes from a bi-weekly to a weekly publication.